-How to Make Sticky Rice With Sweet White Rice, just lie in the Asian restaurants.
+How to Make Sticky Rice With Sweet White Rice, just like in the Asian restaurants.
 There’s a trick.

 What Sticky Rice Looks Like Before Cooking

 Sticky Rice is made with a glutinous white rice (but it doesn’t contain gluten).
 The rice looks different than other types of white rice; it has a dull, white patina, rather like the outside of a coated aspirin.
 It’s also a little bit fatter.

 I haven’t seen this type of rice in the supermarket, but then, I haven’t known what to look for.
 It’s not marketed as “sticky rice.”
 Don asked the clerk at the Oriental Market in Harrisonburg about it.
 The woman explained that it’s a special kind of rice; she sold him some and told him to soak it overnight and then “cook it like regular rice.”
 It worked perfectly for him in our rice cooker, but he forgot to take a picture.